Can a Couple Retire With $2 Million?

 - Social Security benefits: You can technically begin claiming Social Security at age 62, but you’ll pocket more each month if you can hold out longer.
 After reaching your full retirement age, you can expect an 8 percent benefit increase for every year you postpone it up to age 70.

 - Whole life insurance: A whole life insurance policy accumulates cash value over time, which is guaranteed to grow.
 You could access your accumulated cash value in retirement to supplement your income when you’re no longer working.

-- Annuities: Income annuities can provide a steady, reliable stream of income month after month in retirement.
+- Annuities: Income annuities can provide a steady stream of income in retirement that you can count on month after month.
 After purchasing one from an insurer, you’ll receive regular payments in retirement — generally for the rest of your life.

-Guaranteed retirement income will add some stability to augment whatever you’ve set aside in your investment accounts that are exposed to market volatility.
+Guaranteed retirement income will add some stability to augment whatever you’ve set aside in your investment accounts that are exposed to volatility in markets.
 If the bulk of your nest egg is tied up in investment accounts, and the market takes a dip during retirement, it may require a strategic rethink.
 That’s why it’s so important to diversify your sources of income in retirement.